JacobSilasBentley/gh-actions-workshop/docs/001-hello-world.md

 **The components of GitHub Actions**

 GitHub Actions workflows are always triggered by events occurring in your repository such as a pull request being opened or an issue being created.
 A workflow contains one or more jobs which can run in sequential order or in parallel.
 Each job will run inside its own virtual machine runner, or inside a container, and has one or more steps.
 Each step executes either a shell script or an action, which is a reusable extension that automates a certain piece of your workflow.
+Choo choo.

 ![](https://docs.github.com/assets/cb-25628/images/help/images/overview-actions-simple.png)